Train-travel booking guide

 (Eurostar, then NightJet)

-Eurostar trains can be booked up to 6 - 8 monthgs in advance, ICE trains about 90 days in advance, while NightJet trains go on sale in mid September (date TBC) for the upcoming winter season.
+Eurostar trains can be booked up to 6–8 months in advance, and ICE trains about 90 days in advance, while NightJet trains go on sale on Monday, 6th October 2025, for the upcoming winter season.

-If you do try to book it online yourself, be particularly wary of using Rail Europe and Trainline websites, which in our experience seem to struggle finding journeys with the NightJet.
+If you do try to book it yourself, be particularly wary of using Rail Europe and Trainline websites, which, in our experience, struggle to find journeys involving the NightJet.

-Instead try the Eurostar website and the OBB website in English (you'll need to book the Eurostar and the NightJet separately, in this case).
-OBB is the national rail operator of Austria, which runs NightJet trains.
+Instead, try the Eurostar website and the ÖBB's website in English (you'll need to book the Eurostar and the NightJet separately, in this case). ÖBB is the national rail operator of Austria, which runs NightJet trains.

 Like more help and advice?